joonassandell/rebirth-wordpress-project/README.md

 !web/wp-content/themes/.gitkeep
 ```

 ### Why using `wordpress:php*-apache` docker image if installing WordPress w/ composer?

 Because the official image includes all the basics WordPress requires.
 Image could very well be `php:*-apache` etc. as well.

 ### How to setup a [multisite network](https://wordpress.org/support/article/before-you-create-a-network/)

-Following instructions setup WPMS to use blogs in sub folders.

 1. Read [Before You Create A Network](https://wordpress.org/support/article/before-you-create-a-network/)
 2. Add the following lines to `wp-config.php:~103` and make sure they're set correctly: